jurisv/extdirect.examples/README.md

 https://github.com/jurisv/nodejs.extdirect

 I will also add some more tweaks to examples regarding callback format as well as around database connection.
-There is no exact timeframe, but should land around ExtJS 6 release or earlier.
+There is no exact time frame, but should land around ExtJS 6 release or earlier.

 ### Known issues
 MongoDB direct methods are WIP